-It is therefore critical that organisations delivering apprenticeships have well developed assessment plans.
+It is therefore critical that organisations delivering apprenticeships have well-developed assessment plans.

 Organisations can use apprenticeship assessment plans to ensure their learners are prepared for the endpoint assessment.
 Assessment plans will give confidence that they will have met all of the required standards.

 Assessment plans clearly outline the expected outcomes that learners will demonstrate by the end of the programme.
-Plans show how course curricula will align to programme outcomes.
+Plans show how course curricula will align with programme outcomes.
 They also describe how outcomes will be evaluated and how they will be used.

 Assessment plans can be used to determine if learners have the skills and knowledge required for the standard.

 Each assessment plan can have one or more review cycles.
-These are set up by the assessment plan administrator and they are normally conducted at the end of an academic cycle.
+These are set up by the assessment plan administrator, and they are normally conducted at the end of an academic cycle.
 Each outcome will have one or more measures that staff are allocated.
-They will add their findings and where necessary add actions to the programme action plan.
+They will add their findings and, where necessary, add actions to the programme action plan.

 Organisations that need to complete self assessment reports can use assessment plans to do this.
 They set out the objectives and outcomes and the identify who they measure their performance.
 Using the assessment plan review, they allocate measures to the self assessment team who are then able to add their findings and add actions to the quality improvement plan.

 No. Developing an assessment plan is not time-consuming.
 It involves identifying what you intend to deliver (outcomes) and how you want to measure the impact (findings).
-Stedfast is collaborative so you can have multiple staff working on an assessment plan and programme review.
+Stedfast is collaborative, so you can have multiple staff working on an assessment plan and programme review.